 It is starting to come together.
 The SIPS panels are much quicker to install than a traditional stick-framed house, and they provide superior thermal performance.
 Here is a photo of the roof panels being lifted in with a crane.

 And here is the building with the walls and roof installation complete.
 It is starting to take shape!

 Another really wonderful aspect of this project has been the contractor (Ted Clifton of TC Legend Homes) and client working diligently to salvage and repurpose materials from the home.
 The contractor carefully disassembled the parts of the structure not being used, pulling nails and delicately detaching plywood panels.
 The owner coordinated tirelessly via Craigslist and Second Use to make sure that everything that could be reused was connected with people who could use it.
 She researched in the King County Recycling Directory and located places to recycle any materials not able to be recycled by the Hungry Buzzard recycling contractors (such as foam carpet padding).
 She has collected lots of stories along the way that she is going to put into a blog as a beautiful tribute to the salvage and building process.

 A recent article in the New York Times Sunday Review, entitled “Dignifying Design” describes the engagement of recently graduated architectural students in the design of a hospital in Rwanda.
-The photos in the article show a simple, bright, elegant space that looks quite a bit different from hospitals in the United States.

 A quote from the article struck me: